TERREMEMBER/znbase/docs/content/stable/sample-data/pgexercises.md

 - [String Operations](https://pgexercises.com/questions/string/)
 - [Recursive Queries](https://pgexercises.com/questions/recursive/)

-YugabyteDB returns the same results as expected based on the solutions on the PostgreSQL Exercises website, with the following exceptions.
+ZNbaseDB returns the same results as expected based on the solutions on the PostgreSQL Exercises website, with the following exceptions.

 - ["Find telephone numbers with parentheses"](https://pgexercises.com/questions/string/reg.html)
-  - YugabyteDB returns results with a sort order of strings different than in PostgreSQL due to [hash partitioning in YugabyteDB](../../architecture/docdb/sharding/).
+  - ZNbaseDB returns results with a sort order of strings different than in PostgreSQL due to [hash partitioning in ZNbaseDB](../../architecture/docdb/sharding/).
 - ["Update a row based on the contents of another row"](https://pgexercises.com/questions/updates/updatecalculated.html)
-  - YugabyteDB returns an error because using the `FROM` clause in `UPDATE` is not yet supported.
-See [GitHub issue #738](https://github.com/yugabyte/yugabyte-db/issues/738).
+  - ZNbaseDB returns an error because using the `FROM` clause in `UPDATE` is not yet supported.
+See [GitHub issue #738](https://github.com/ZNbase/ZNbase-db/issues/738).